Do not read my works if you are offended by descriptions of sexuality and violence.

 “I’ll pay for it,” I said.

 “Of course you will, otherwise he’d throw you out!”
 Her voice was bright and merry.
 “But I’ll tell him to make you a good price!”

-The thought of a bed suddenly made me aware how tired I was, and I yawned.
+The thought of a bed suddenly made me feel my fatigue, and I yawned.

 “O my,” she said, “you really need a bed!”

 “I rode and walked through the night, across the mountain,” I replied.
 “I am not so young anymore that I don’t feel the exhaustion.”

 “You must have really been eager to come,” she said.
 “Had you known her?”

 “Yes,” I said.
 I thought of saying more, but did not know how.
 And what did it matter?